 How can India expect to achieve peace and friendly ties with Pakistan when it hesitates including the real party Kashmiris in negotiations?
 The only and real issue that can create a friendly and conducive atmosphere between two hostile nuclear nations, with a track record of wars and animosity, is to remove their armies from Kashmir’s soil and that could be a positive start.
 More than one hundred thousand men, women and children killed, thousands disappeared, thousands of women raped and molested, millions worth properties turned into a mound of rubble should be enough for the parties involved to open their eyes to the ground reality and allow a better future for the entire people of the sub-continent.
 ‘Simla Accord’, culmination of an agreement between a victor and vanquished, and a marriage by force, cannot form the basis for settling Jammu & Kashmir issue.

 Parvez Musharraf, the Pakistan President, paid a goodwill visit to India, tried his best to create an atmosphere for some sort of settlement of Kashmir issue.
 An optimism through Musharraf’s efforts raised high hopes and all quarters expected a solution in the near future.
-This was demonstrated by willing Musharraf in SAARC meet in Nepal and Musharraf skillfully scored a diplomatic point over A B Vajpayee, Indian Prime Minister, when the former walked up to latter’s seat and shook hands, an action the Indian Prime Minister did not expect.
+This was demonstrated by willing Musharraf in SAARC meet in Nepal and Musharraf skilfully scored a diplomatic point over A B Vajpayee, Indian Prime Minister, when the former walked up to latter’s seat and shook hands, an action the Indian Prime Minister did not expect.

 A number of International intelligence agencies are working in Kashmir to fulfill their individual political agenda and Indian RAW (Research And Analysis Wing)or ISI (Inter Services Intelligence) of Pakistan are notable.
-Counter insurgency groups organized by the state to defile uprising became necessary and these groups indulged in killing, looting and raping women on mass scale and the groups got protection and sophisticated arms to deal with freedom fighters of Kashmir.
+Counter insurgency groups organised by the state to defile uprising became necessary and these groups indulged in killing, looting and raping women on mass scale and the groups got protection and sophisticated arms to deal with freedom fighters of Kashmir.
 It is on record that Queen of England’s last visit to Calcutta, India accompanied by then Foreign Secretary Robin Cook turned into a fiasco when both were humiliated by an ordinary police man at the time when HM Queen was boarding the flight.
 At the same time the then Indian Prime Minister, I K Gujral on a State visit to Durban, South Africa issued a statement that “Britain was a third rate power” as the statement of Robin Cook that “Pakistan and India must solve Kashmir keeping in view the wishes of the people of Kashmir” did not go very well with Indians as Robin Cook’s statement touched India’s sensitive nerve.

 9/11 provided a god sent opportunity for India to taint uprising in Kashmir as terrorism and Islamic fundamentalism.
 Kashmir being predominantly Muslim, people used their Islamic belief and faith to create unison and togetherness to protest Indian occupation of their land.
 Initially, India did reap a harvest but with the passage of time International community understood the game plan and the misconception created between terrorism and legitimate freedom struggle was removed, as the armed struggle is accepted as just and legal internationally.